Our Caribbean Reporter Kered Clement discovers the most authentic Caribbean dining experiences in London.

-With over 100 varieties of rum, mouth watering dishes and the latest Soca, Reggae and Dancehall tunes playing over the chatter, Rum Kitchen stands out amongst the rest as a spot that truly gives you a sense of Caribbean lifestyle and dear I say it, a feeling that it’s all “No Problem”, in the stress-induced heart of London.
+With over 100 varieties of rum, mouth watering dishes and the latest Soca, Reggae and Dancehall tunes playing over the chatter.
+Rum Kitchen stands out amongst the rest as a spot that gives you a sense of Caribbean lifestyle and dear I say it, a feeling that it’s all “No Problem”, in the stress-induced heart of London.

 The menu is easy to understand and reasonably priced, very similar to the uncomplicated chalkboard menus of Caribbean food huts.
-From ‘Proper Jerk’ with watermelon, pineapple and jerk gravy to ‘Curry Mutton’ with coconut and black-eyed pea rice, each dish is flavoured with something to remind you of the tropics.
+From ‘Proper Jerk’ with watermelon, pineapple and jerk gravy to ‘Curry Mutton’ with coconut and black-eyed pea rice, each dish flavoured with something to remind you of the tropics.
 While we nursed a hibiscus and coconut water mocktail and a ‘Zombie’ cocktail served up in a skull glass complete with a flaming passion fruit (we kid you not), we had high hopes for the food.
-After all, what’s a Caribbean restaurant with all the right aesthetic if it doesn’t ace the recipe that leaves you pining for paradise.
+After all, what’s a Caribbean restaurant with all the right aesthetic if it doesn’t nail the recipe that leaves you pining for paradise.

 Turtle Bay Restaurant | Ealing | Nationwide